AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/gasave.png)

-The next Variables will be created in the same processm, but with a little different code.
+The next Variables will be created in the same process, but with a little different code.

 The next Variable we need is called **productProductView**.
 When a customer view a product, this Variable will store the product view information.